 You could collect your DDP fee from the customers, but make sure to tell them why they’re paying more.
 You could include a note at checkout, on their purchase slip, or in a FAQ section to explain that the added fee ensures safe and timely parcel delivery.

-As for DDU, please get your customers’ acknowledgment and consent for those extra fees before processing their orders.
+As for DAP, please get your customers’ acknowledgment and consent for those extra fees before processing their orders.
 They may feel bad about paying extra, but knowing they’re doing business with an honest online seller is reassuring for them.